Azure/azure-search-vector-samples/docs/faq.md

 ## How does vector search work?

 Vector search works by accepting a query input represented as a vector.
 The search engine then calculates the similarity of vector fields in the search index, finding items that are similar to the given vector query.
-Vector search is expensive to do exhaustively by comparing the query vector to all vectors in the index.
-Approximate Nearest Neighbors (ANN) algorithms are used to improve speed at the cost of recall - the measure of the proportion of relevant documents that are retrieved by a search system out of the total number of relevant documents that exist in the corpus.
+Because it's too expensive to compare the query vector to all vectors in the index, vector search uses Approximate Nearest Neighbor (ANN) algorithms to find the nearest match.
+This improves query speed, at the cost of recall.

 ## How is vector search enabled in Cognitive Search?